Academics

 Located at GW’s Alexandria Graduate Education Center, students are close to Washington, D.C.’s many museums and medical research libraries.
 Between our on-site Art Therapy Clinic and external internship options throughout the area, students gain hundreds of hours of practical training alongside licensed clinicians.

-MA in Art Therapy Info Session: April 16
+Art Therapy Info Session: November 22

 Join us online for an information session discussing the field of art therapy and the GW Master of Arts in Art Therapy program.